Fire Science Technology Courses

 PREREQ: F SC 50

-The course will cover wildland fire behavior, fireline safety, fire prevention, fire extinguishment methods, strategy and tactics, Incident Command System, communications, use of fire apparatus, aircraft, bulldozers, and handcrews, and analysis of wildland fire incidents.
-The course is also a pre-requisite for F SC 111 Firefighter Academy.
+A critical study of wildland fire line safety, fire behavior, fire prevention, fire extinguishment methods, strategy and tactics, Incident Command System, communications, use of fire apparatus, aircraft, bulldozers, hand crews, and analysis of wildland fire incidents.
+Required for F SC 111, the Firefighter Academy.

 PREREQ: F SC 50 ADVISE: F SC 52A or F SC 53 or F SC 55 or F SC 61A or F SC 64